 Cameron Davis, J.D.Vice President

-Before joining GEI, Davis coordinated the work of 11 federal departments and served as the Obama Administration’s liaison to Congress on Great Lakes matters.
-As Senior Advisor to two U.S. Environmental Protection Agency Administrators in Washington, D.C., his responsibilities included coordinating Great Lakes policy and more than $2 billion in funding to state, municipal, tribal, business and civic stakeholders for contaminated sediment cleanups, fish contaminant abatement, dam removals, wetland and habitat restoration, runoff reduction, invasive species prevention, and other related water resource matters.
-He also served as a lead negotiator with the U.S. State Department in its development of the 2012 U.S.-Canada Great Lakes Water Quality Agreement.
+From 2009 to 2017, Davis served as Senior Advisor to two U.S. Environmental Protection Agency Administrators in Washington, D.C., coordinating the work of 11 federal departments to invest more than $2.2 billion in funding to state, municipal, tribal, business, and civic stakeholders for contaminated sediment cleanups, fish contaminant matters, dam removals, wetland and habitat restoration, runoff reduction, invasive species prevention, and other related water resource matters.
+He also served as the Obama Administration’s liaison to Congress on Great Lakes matters.
+He was a lead negotiator with the U.S. State Department in its development of the 2012 U.S.-Canada Great Lakes Water Quality Agreement.
+He is a lead author of the Great Lakes Legacy Act, which leverages federal-private funding partnerships for cleanups to rehabilitate riverside and coastal property values.

-Prior to starting in federal service, Mr. Davis was an adjunct clinical assistant professor of law at the University of Michigan Law School, litigating attorney at the National Wildlife Federation, and CEO of the Alliance for the Great Lakes.
-Under his leadership, the organization established the Adopt-a-Beach® program with nearly 10,000 volunteers and, won the American Bar Association’s Distinguished Award in Environmental Law & Policy, the first time for a public interest organization in the honor’s history.
+Prior to starting in federal service, Mr. Davis was a litigating attorney and adjunct clinical assistant professor of law at the University of Michigan Law School before serving for 11 years as President and CEO of the Alliance for the Great Lakes.
+Under his leadership, the organization won the American Bar Association’s Distinguished Award in Environmental Law & Policy, the first time for a public interest organization in the honor’s history.

 - Award – Environment & Climate Change Canada (2017)